-As at 31 December 2024, the Board was comprised of three Non-Executive Directors and four Executive Directors.
-The Board is aware that the QCA Code 2023 states that Non-Executive Directors should comprise at least half the Board and that it does not meet this recommendation.
+As at 31 December 2024, the Board comprised three Non-Executive Directors and four Executive Directors.
+The Board is aware that the QCA Code 2023 states that Non-Executive Directors should comprise at least half of the Board and that it does not meet this recommendation.
 Nevertheless, the Board is satisfied that it has a suitable balance between independence on the one hand and knowledge of the Company on the other to enable it to discharge its duties and responsibilities effectively.

-Details of the directors in post and their biographies are included on pages 47 and 48.
+Details of the directors in post and their biographies are included on pages 62 and 63.

-The Role of the Board
+The role of the Board